 Diagnostics

-If a rash appears on a child's legs and arms, an urgent need to seek help from a pediatrician and a dermatologist.
-First, the doctor must carefully examine:
+If a rash appears on your child’s legs and arms, you should urgently seek help from a pediatrician and dermatologist.
+First, the doctor should carefully examine:

 • Form.